NREL/EnergyPlus/design/FY2016/HybridModeling.md

       \format singleLine
       \memo Multiplier altering the relative capacitance of the air compared to an empty zone
       \min-fields 4
+ A1,  \field Name
+      \required-field
- A1,  \field Zone or ZoneList Name
+ A2,  \field Zone or ZoneList Name
       \required-field
       \type object-list
       \object-list ZoneAndZoneListNames